devdeem/Logger-Bot/README.md

 - 29.01.2023 - Modified code to discord.js **version 14.7.1**.
 - 26.3.2023 - Fixed small bugs, Switched from colors to [term-logger](https://www.npmjs.com/package/term-logger) package.
 - 27.3.2023 - Added **Message Delete** Event, Moved all embeds to **embed.js** file, Rewrited full code.
-- 10.07.2023 - Added new package **nodemon** and modified code
+- 10.07.2023 - Added new package **nodemon** and modified code.
+- 8.8.2023 - Updated all packages, Modified README file, Added **.prettierrc** file, Code has been improved.

 ## Message from the creator

-If I see you using this code as your own, I will report the **license violation to GitHub**
+If I see you using this code as your own, I will report the **license violation to GitHub**.